The principles behind a hydronic system

 Hydronic systems do not just save space; they also dramatically improve the efficiency of a building.
 Let’s look at our skyscraper example from a cost comparison perspective.

-A forced air system uses much more power for the distribution of air than a hydronic system does.
+First of all: A forced air system uses much more power for the distribution of air than a hydronic system does.
 As shown here, the needed power for distribution is about 10 times higher with the forced air system compared to the water based hydronic system.

 To recap, hydronic systems have the following characteristics and advantages: